gSchool/js-basic-training/markdown/functions_that_make_values.md

 # Functions that Make Values

-As discussed earlier, while all functions **do** something, calling functions can also result in that funciton **making** something new.
+As discussed earlier, while all functions **do** something, calling functions can also result in that function **making** something new.

 ## Objectives